 - Teacher Training and Support

 Some schools have an existing IT programme for their students, offered during school time. (eg: Cami, Future Fun Caps, Readers are Leaders, Click a Mouse, etc.)

 Our programme is offered at numerous schools as part of the extramural programme.
 A dedicated IT Coach provides teaching and instruction after school hours.
 Students typically participate in a one hour lesson every week.
 The school's IT Teacher may run this programme and earn extra money for doing so, on us!
 Sign Up for one of our popular SchoolCoding Clubs

 School-based extra-mural activities are open for registration.
-We will begin online and will move back to after-school activities when schools permit this again.
+Students enjoy 24/7/365 access to our online courses, and a weekly session after-school.
 Contact us if you would like to Launch a SchoolCoding Club at your school, to providing coding lessons using our innovative blended learning solution that is suitable for on-site and remote instruction, whether schools are open or closed.